Name: Chanterelle mushrooms

 10. Antihypoxic properties

 Chanterelle mushrooms are a good source of polyphenols which act as an antihypoxic agent because it is good radical scavenging activity reduce nitric oxide production, scavenge reactive oxygen species and strong iron-chelating activity neutralize hypoxia.
 Therefore reduce the risk of heart diseases, ischemia, bleeding, heart attack and immature newborns tissue destruction and death (18).

 Polysaccharides obtained from chanterelle mushroom possess the antioxidant capacity and effectively neutralize the negative changes induced by glutamatergic system activators which further prevent or inhibit neuronal death and neurodegenerative diseases (19).

 Side effect of Chanterelle mushroom

 Chanterelle mushroom has the ability to bioaccumulate heavy metals like cadmium, lead, mercury which are toxic elements for which contents in food.
 However Chanterelle mushroom is affected by low contamination with toxic metals below the tolerance limits and also decreased after processing such as blanching and pickling, but precautions should be needed before consumption (20,21).

 2. Cibaric acids in Chanterelle mushrooms

 Cibaric acid and 10-hydroxy-8-decenoic acid are fatty acid derivatives that are produced in the Chanterelle mushroom as a response to injury.
-Which may affect health however cibaric acid is destroyed during cooking, thus currently no reasons for suspecting that the consumption of chanterelle mushroom poses a risk to consumers but if you have major diseases consult your doctor before consumption (22).
+This may affect health however cibaric acid is destroyed during cooking, thus currently no reason for suspecting that the consumption of chanterelle mushroom poses a risk to consumers but if you have major diseases consult your doctor before consumption (22).